WorkerBees/ardupilot-mpng/README.md

 # ardupilot-mpng fork for arduplane

+This branch will not longer maintained, please use the newest version.
+If you think this branch should be maintained regardless it's outdated version, please create an issue with the reasons.

 All credit for the MPNG HAL goes to SirAlex

 This fork provides the latest stable version of ArduPlane with SirAlex's HAL patches to support additional boards.